If you want to learn how to make homemade marshmallows, this is a great recipe for you!

 Instructions

 - Prepare a 6 inches square tin.
-Grease the tin, line with parchment paper and grease again.
-Dust with a little icing sugar and set a side.
+Grease the tin with oil, line with parchment paper and grease again.
+Dust thoroughly with some of the powdered sugar and cornstarch mix.
+Set aside.

-- Mix gelatin with half of the hot water and leave aside for the gelatin to bloom.
+- In a separate bowl, mix the gelatin with half of the hot water and leave aside for the gelatin to bloom.

-- In another saucepan, mix sugar with the remaining half of the water (¼ cup) and cook over low heat until the sugar is dissolved.
+- In another saucepan, mix sugar with the remaining half of the water (¼ cup) and cook over medium heat until the sugar is dissolved.

-- Continue to cook until the syrup reaches the soft ball stage* or until it reaches between 235 to 240°Fahrenheit or between 112 to 116°Celsius.
+- Turn the heat to low and continue to cook the syrup until it reaches the soft ball stage (see notes below) or until it reaches between 235 to 240°Fahrenheit or between 112 to 116°Celsius on a candy thermometer.

-- Pour it into the gelatin mix and stir until gelatin is all dissolved.
+- Pour the hot syrup into the gelatin mix and stir until gelatin is all dissolved.
 Let it cool down slightly for about 2 minutes.

-- Whisk the solution on low speed for 3 minutes before increasing the speed to high for another 10 minutes.
+- Whisk the gelatin mixture on low speed for 3 minutes before increasing the speed to high for another 10 minutes.
 The mixture should be white and glossy but not too stiff.
-Add vanilla essence and continue to whisk for another minute.
+Add vanilla extract and continue to whisk for another minute.
 If you wish to color your marshmallows, add the coloring at this stage.

 - Pour the marshmallow mix into the prepared tin and level the top with a spatula.